OpenRiskNet/workshop/OntologyWorkshop/README.md

 * [Excersize 4: adding a nanomaterial](nanomaterial.md)
 * [Excersize 5: creating an eNanoMapper data set in RDF](rdf.md)

+### Acknowledgments

+This workshop is developed with funding from the OpenRiskNet (project

+, but also leverages from efforst from NanoCommons (project...) and Scholia (project...)

 ---

 [toc](./README.md) | [next](intro.md)